 “having no power : unable to do something or to stop something”

 “lacking the authority or capacity to act”

 To think that specific situations and events can allow us to spiral helplessly out of control can be unsettling, disturbing, and even inconceivable for us to think about.
 This is especially true if people become powerless in the face of substance abuse, dependence, and addiction.

 The Difficulty in Defining Powerlessness in Addiction

-For of those addicted to drugs and alcohol, being truly able to admit they are powerless over addiction is like wrestling with the Devil.
-For the addict, their mindset is one of extreme denial, and while family and friends can see the debilitating effects of addiction, the addict won’t see what truly is going on until it is too late and their lives are in shambles.
-There is no doubt about it; admitting weakness and powerlessness is tough is any situation, especially in addiction.
-However, it needs to be done if the addict has any chance at recovery.
+For those addicted to drugs and alcohol, being truly able to admit they are powerless over addiction is like wrestling with the Devil.
+For the individual, their mindset is one of extreme denial, and while family and friends can see the debilitating effects of addiction, the individual won’t see what truly is going on until it is too late and their lives are in shambles.
+There is no doubt about it; admitting weakness and powerlessness is tough in any situation, especially in addiction.
+However, it needs to be done if the individual has any chance at recovery.

-While understanding powerlessness can be the major roadblock towards a life of recovery, there is a way that addicts can understand the concept of powerlessness in addiction that will make complete sense.
+While understanding powerlessness can be the major roadblock towards a life of recovery, there is a way that individuals can understand the concept of powerlessness in addiction that will make complete sense.